POCUMTUCK STATE OF MIND

 The Somatic Archive

-Pocumtuck State Park is designed as infrastructure against the sidestep.
-Every node, every guardian figure, every restored passage makes the walkaway visible and non-functional.
+Pocumtuck State of Mind is designed as infrastructure against the sidestep.
+Every node, every guardian figure, every restored passage makes the Walkaway visible and non-functional.
 The park does not argue with CCS.
 It renders CCS structurally obsolete by embedding truth in terrain.
 The water always knows where it is going.
 Reparative landscape architecture removes the dam.

 The Wrong Question and the Lineage of the Overlay